j-a-n/lovelace-wallpanel/README.md

 ## Dynamic configuration using entities
-The wallpanel configuration can be changed dynamically by using input_text or input_select helpers.
+The WallPanel configuration can be changed dynamically by using input_text or input_select helpers.
 Placeholders can be used in the yaml configuration, which are replaced by the state value of the corresponding entity.
 These placeholders have the form `${entity:<entity-id>}`, where `<entity-id>` must be replaced by the ID of an existing HA entity.
 Whenever the state of such an entity changes, the configuration is updated immediately.